-Welcome to part six of my baby massage blog series.
-This week I am sharing – How baby massage can help with tummy troubles.
+Welcome to part six of my baby massage blog series where I share – How baby massage can help with tummy troubles.

 Babies can suffer several kinds of tummy issues such as colic, wind and constipation, and baby massage is a wonderful aid to help ease.
 Massage helps both by stimulating nervous system development and by physically helping to move things through their gut.